neet/next-composition/README.md

 _composeInitialProps_ takes multiple _getInitialProps_ functions and composes them into a single function.

 - `params.use` - Array of _getInitialProps_ to compose.
-Object returned from them will be shallow merged and returned from it.
+Object returned from them will be shallowly merged and passed to the page.

-- `params.resolver` (optional, default: `x => x`) - A callback function that takes composite props and returns interpolated props.
+- `params.resolver` (optional, default: `x => x`) - A callback function for interpolating the props before it's passed to the page.

 ```ts
 import { composeInitialProps } from 'next-composition';